 Marijuana use can also make it surprisingly difficult to navigate your immediate surroundings.
 As a stoner, you have probably lost your keys and then struggled to recall the last place you saw them.
 Studies about the effects of THC consumption by mice illustrate this spatial distortion.
 The THC-treated mice face exceptional difficulty in navigating a maze.

 There is a lot of conflicting data about the long-term effects of frequent marijuana use.
 Because pot smokers do not experience unconscious blackouts, there is no risk of cannabis use causing a total wipe out of the memory.
-Strains with high levels of CBD have an exceptionally low potential for memory loss.

 Research suggests excessive pot use can lead to a loss of five or more IQ points over time.
 This is particularly the case when discussing a still-developing adolescent brain.
 A long-held stigma assumes frequent marijuana use during adolescence causes irreversible cognitive damage.
 Studies attempt to link teen pot smoking to higher school dropout rates, lower employment rates, and general discontent.
 However, there is not a ton of supporting evidence for these claims.
 Other factors (alcohol, hard drugs, stress, peer pressure) often play a fundamental role in these unfortunate situations.